SPF-OST/pytrnsys/docs/guide/config_file.rst

 Example
 -------
-Here is an example of a run-config file.
+Here is an example of a run configuration file.
 It is taken from the example project solar_dhw (``run_solar_dhw.config``)::

     ######### Generic ########################